codingMustache/codingMustache/README.md

 ## Joke of the Day

-A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
- 1. Kelobyte
+ 1. Shopify
- 2. Kylobyte
+ 2. Overstock
- 3. Kibibyte
+ 3. Amazon
- 4. Kilobyte
+ 4. eBay

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Amazon
 </details>